 The goal of the Digital Portfolio option is to create an online portfolio that highlights your excellence and versatility in professional writing.
 You can personalize the portfolio to fit with your career goals and professional writing experience.
 For example, you might choose to emphasize your editing projects and skills, or your academic writing in a particular field, or your abilities to translate technical writing for diverse audiences.
 You can either pick projects that you have started but would like to revise for publication, or you can begin a new project.
 You can do multiple projects, if necessary to complete the hours required for your units.

 Like the Internships, your portfolio credit will be earned in part by the hours that you complete and a short series of assignments that you complete.

 Project Proposal (Due Week 3)

 Mid-Quarter Progress Report and Log of Hours (Due Week 6)

 Workshop 2 (Due Week 9)

 Portfolio with Reflective Cover and Log of Hours (Due Week 10)

 If you choose this option (which is only available to graduating seniors), fill out the Request for Academic Credit form and list Dr. Hemstrom as your supervisor.
 List Digital Portfolio in the site, and explain what projects you will choose to work on and why in the duties and pre-reqs sections.
 These can be tentative, as we will do some brainstorming in the first two weeks to draft project plans and a proposal.

 If you are a current or prospective intern, please refer to these forms for requesting credit, logging hours, or changing past internship credit.

-Since the Professional Writing minor internship is designed to be an educational experience, the UWP requires that students will receive constructive feedback about their work and will also be assigned increasingly challenging tasks appropriate to their level of expertise.
+Since the Professional Writing minor internship is designed to be an educational experience, the UWP requires that students will receive constructive feedback on their work and will also be assigned increasingly challenging tasks appropriate to their level of expertise.